Holiday Academy Outdoor Forest school groups Covid-19 Pandemic Policy and Procedures March 2 2021

 o Maintaining social distancing rules between staff, parents and other adults.

-o Drop off / pick up points to avoid unnecessary contact between adults:
+o Drop off / pick up points to avoid a huddle, and unnecessary contact between adults:

 - Please maintain social distancing while queuing to sign in and out and wear a mask covering your nose and mouth.
 You must be 1 metre plus from the other adults while queuing and give yourself time to wait as required.

-- Please stay 1 metre plus from the leader conducting sign in/out while you are waiting, and approach one family at a time when you are invited to do so.
+- Please stay 1 metre plus from the leader conducting sign in/out while you are waiting, and approach when you are invited to do so.
 Please only have one adult attend per household.

 - Try to sign in and out as quickly as possible to minimise our staff’s exposure to you.